 Sure!
-But, the diving tag for visitors and boat registration fee still apply.
+But, the diving tag for visitors and boat registration fee apply, and surface support is still required.
 Please beware of adverse conditions because strong winds and currents are common in St. Maarten.
 The best snorkeling can be found via a snorkel tour on shallower sites.

 What is the best time of year to dive in St. Maarten?

 While the the summer boasts the calmest winds and warmest waters, hurricane season and tropical storms can dramatically alter conditions and upend your diving plans.
 However, St. Maarten has excellent conditions for diving all year round.
 Because so many species are migratory, there is always interesting wildlife to find at different parts of the year.
 Always be sure to slow down and take your time looking for wildlife!